-Mainers excel at protecting important pieces of their past.
+Mainers excel at protecting important pieces of their past, as reflected in the museums in Maine.
 The Maine Historical Society, local historical society museums, historic house museums, and living history sites specialize in preserving, documenting and celebrating Maine's history and you see real artifacts at nearly every one of these sites.

 Historical Society Museums